 Surprisingly, it can be.
 Outdoor pollutant levels can skyrocket in the winter because of increased burning of fossil fuels and vehicle use.
-Indoor levels also increase because houses are tightly sealed to keep heat inside, which also traps pollutants.
-This in turn can aggravate breathing problems and other health issues.
+Air quality indoors also decreases because houses are tightly sealed to keep heat inside, which also traps pollutants.
+This, in turn, can aggravate breathing problems and other health issues.

 What gets worse when it is cold?

 The air in your car.
 Poor outdoor air can actually have the most impact when you are driving in traffic.
 This is already a bad situation, with lots of pollutants from exhaust and brake dust, and now the combustion gasses are staying low to the ground and in your car.
 This happens because overcast weather traps pollution beneath the cloud, and the cold winter air traps pollutants close to the ground, in a process called “temperature inversion”.
 Some cars offer filtered air, which will help some, but the best solution is the hardest: commute a little less!

 The smoke coming from your fireplace.
 Wood fireplaces are often used to offset cold temps indoors without raising the heating bill.
 But a winter fire could mean more fireplace smoke inside than usual.
 Cold Science is behind this.
 Fireplace chimneys work best when the fireplace flue is warm.
 And when the air is cold and dense the smoke has more resistance and can struggle to exhaust to the outdoors, leaving more smoke inside your home.

 The dense air combined with a cold vent (flue) can cause your natural draft hot water heater orp furnace to back-draft.
 Causing combustion gasses, carbon monoxide, and nitrogen dioxide to come back into the house.
 For these reasons we recommend, homes have at least one low-level carbon monoxide detector.